laravel/nova-docs/4.0/customization/frontend.md

 ### Localizations

-Localizations can be passed to the frontend from within your `NovaServiceProvider`.
-To learn more, check out the [full custom localization documentation](./../customization/localization.md#Frontend).
+Localization strings can be passed to the frontend via your `NovaServiceProvider`.
+To learn more, please consult the [full custom localization documentation](./../customization/localization.md#Frontend).

 ### Vue DevTools

 By default, Nova's JavaScript is compiled for production.
 As such, you will not be able to access the Vue DevTools out of the box without compiling Nova's JavaScript for development.
-To accomplish this, you may use the following terminal commands from the root of your Nova project:
+To accomplish this, you may issue the following terminal commands from the root of your Nova project:

 ```bash
 cd ./vendor/laravel/nova